 You learn responsibility at a different level

-If you’ve always led a sheltered life with mom and dad always there for you, it can be difficult to suddenly take on a whole lot of responsibilities overnight.
-As a college student living away from home for the first time, the thought of having to manage finances as well university stresses and dorm life can be overwhelming.
+Let’s say you’ve always led a sheltered life with mom and dad always there for you.
+It can be difficult to suddenly take on a whole lot of responsibilities overnight.
+As a college student living away from home for the first time, the thought of having to manage finances as well as university stresses and dorm life can be overwhelming.
 Taking on a high school job during your gap year or even volunteering in another country will help you gain essential life-skills and learn responsibility on a different level.

 You can submit a more impressive application